revk/ESP32-GPS/README.md

 ## Accessories and cases

-Tested case and battery options are documented [here](accessories.md).
+3D printable case desigsn are included, but you can also make a simple case from standard parts: Tested case and battery options are documented [here](accessories.md).

 --
 Copyright © 2019-24 Andrews & Arnold Ltd, Adrian Kennard.
 See LICENSE file (GPL).